This page will help you understand Nebraska alcohol laws and avoid expensive fines or even jail. As well as wasted time and legal costs.

 For a first DUI conviction, the penalty is jail for up to ten days and a fine up to $500.
 In addition, the state revokes the driver’s license for up to six months.

 A second offense brings jail for 30 to 90 days.
 The fine is up to $1,000.
-Furthermore, the license revocation is up to 18 months.
+And the license revocation is up to 18 months.

 For a third or any more conviction, the penalties increase.
 They’re jail for 90 to 180 days.
-And also a fine of up to $1,000 and license revocation for up to 15 years.
+Also a fine of up to $1,000 and license revocation for up to 15 years.

-However, there is no legal penalty for declining to take a field sobriety test.
+There is no legal penalty for refusing to take a field sobriety test.
 That’s because these lack reliability.
 In fact, 30% of people with zero BAC (0.00%) fail them.
-That is, about one of every completely sober people fail them!
+That is, about one of every completely sober people fail them.
+And that’s under ideal indoor conditions.

 However, police love field sobriety tests.
 They’re highly subjective.
-Therefore, the officer who stops you for suspected DUI decides whether or not you pass.
+So the officer who stops you for suspected DUI decides whether or not you pass.
 Police often tell drivers that the law requires them to take the test.
-But no law anywhere in the U.S. does.
+But no state does.

 Or police say you can prove your innocence by taking the test.
 But people don’t need to prove their innocence.
-To the contrary, it’s the state that has to prove them guilty.
-Furthermore, if police had the evidence needed to arrest, they wouldn’t need to ask drivers to take the test!
+To the contrary.
+It’s the state that has to prove them guilty.
+And if police had the evidence needed to arrest, they wouldn’t need to ask drivers to take the test!

 Lawyers strongly advise drivers to never, ever take a field sobriety test.
 They say to politely decline.
-And to do so as many times as necessary.
+And to do so as many times as needed.

 To reinstate their license after satisfying penalties, drivers generally need to do at least three things.